Latvian–Baltic MailerVolume XI Nr. 7March 10, 2017

 State Language Center Launches Inquiry into Suspended Ventpils Mayor Lembergs

 The State Language Center (VVC) has initiated an investigation into the execution of his duties by suspended Ventspils mayor Aivars Lembergs ("For Latvia and Ventspils" party), having addressed viewers at culture house "Sea Gate" in Russian.
 The law strictly specifies that at any events, deputies must always use the state language[, Latvian].
 If someone else is organizing an event, that is, not a state or local governmental entity, and does so in a foreign language, translation [to Latvian] myst be guaranteed.

 Having said his hellos in Latvian, the evening of February, shortly before signing an agreement with Rīga's Russian Theater to continue their partnership, Lembergs addressed the packed audience for some minutes in Russian.
 No translation followed of what he said.

-We are compelled to observe that twenty-five years after the collapse of the USSR and restoration of independence, non-Latvian speaking Russian speakers are non-Latvian-speakers by choice.
+We are compelled to observe that twenty-six years after the collapse of the USSR and restoration of independence, non-Latvian speaking Russian speakers are non-Latvian-speakers by choice.

 Lembergs justified his use of Russian address the public in the grounds that those in the hall mostly understood the Russian language.

 The event was organized by the municipal enterprise "Kurzeme's Philharmonic."
 Chairman of the Board Sigita Migoļa acknowledges that subtitles were prepared for the show "Garnet Bracelet" and were shown during the play.
 However, Lembergs' speech spontaneously took plae titres were prepared and plays during translation were shown.
 But Lembergs' address spontaneously took place in Russian, probably because the room had a lot of Russian-speakers.